 VideoX presents strategies for creating videos for course content and course marketing.
-The course provides step-by-step instructions for every stage of video creation, and includes links to exemplary sample videos created by edX partner institutions.
+The course provides stepby-step instructions for every stage of video creation, and includes links to exemplary sample videos created by edX partner institutions.

-Documentation for course teams is available on the docs.edx.org web page.
+Documentation for course teams is available from the docs.edx.org web page.

-- Building and Running an edX Course is a comprehensive guide with concepts and procedures to help you build a course in Studio and then use the Learning Management System (LMS) to run a course. - You can access this guide by selecting Help in Studio or from the instructor dashboard in the LMS. - Using edX Insights describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity. - The edX Release Notes summarize the changes in each new version of deployed software.
+• Building and Running an edX Course is a comprehensive guide with concepts and procedures to help you build a course in Studio and then use the Learning Management System (LMS) to run a course.

+You can access this guide by selecting Help in Studio or from the instructor dashboard in the LMS.

+• Using edX Insights describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity.